An3bi/musebook/whats_in_town.md

 # What's In Town?

 The Muse is located right in the heart of New York, NY.
-Specifically, we are in the Chelsea / Flat Iron area.
+Specifically, we are in the Chelsea area.
 Whether you're hungry, thirsty, or just in need of a walk around town, there's plenty to do.

 We've listed just a few places here, but always feel free to poke the Muser to your left or right for new suggestions!